phunt/demoSecureMCP/docs/TESTING.md

 # Testing Documentation

-This document describes the testing procedures and test suites for the Secure MCP Server.
+This document describes the testing procedures and test suites for the demoSecureMCP.

 ## Overview